2023 Wimbledon Championships – Girls' 14&U singles

-In only the second time this discipline was held, Romania's Alexia Ioana Tatu was the defending champion, and she was still eligible to participate in the under 14 tournament this year.
-But she didn't return to play in this event or the girls' event.
-Serbian Luna Vujovic won the title by defeating Hollie Smart from Great Britain in straight sets.
+It was the second edition of this discipline.
+Romania's Alexia Ioana Tatu was the defending champion and was still eligible to participate in the tournament but chose not to play.
+She did not return to play in the girls' singles event either.
+Serbia's Luna Vujović won the title by defeating Hollie Smart from Great Britain in straight sets.

 Format

-The first phase of the tournament sees four round-robin groups compete.
-The winners of each group will advance to the semi-finals.
-The rest will compete in a consolation play-off tournament.
+The first phase of the tournament saw four round-robin groups compete.
+The winners of each group advanced to the semi-finals.
+The rest competed in a consolation play-off tournament.